nmarsceau/can-it/README.md

 ## Installation

-1. Clone this repository to your computer.
+1. Clone this repository to your PowerShell modules directory.
-2. Define an alias in your PowerShell profile.

-    `Set-Alias -Name "can-it" -Value "C:\path\to\can-it.ps1";`
-3. Define your canned responses in `can-it.json`, using `example-can-it.json` as a guide.

-Run `can-it list` to view a list of your canned responses, and `can-it use` to use one.
-As you fill in each placeholder, the output will be updated to include what you entered.
-When you have filled in each placeholder, the output will be copied to your clipboard.
+    The path to `Can-It.psm1` should be `C:\Users\your username\Documents\PowerShell\Modules\Can-It\Can-It.psm1`.

+2. Run `Help can-it` for usage information.
+The module will be automatically imported the first time you use it.